mapbox/mapbox-sdk-js/README.md

 // stylesService exposes listStyles(), createStyle(), getStyle(), etc.
 ```

-You may also **share one configuration between multiple services**.
+You can also **share one configuration between multiple services**.
-To do that, initialize a base client and then pass *that* into each service factory functions.
+To do that, initialize a base client and then pass *that* into service factory functions.

 ```js
 const mbxClient = require('@mapbox/mapbox-sdk');